How Interxion is growing its data centre operations with scalable DCI networks

 Marseille is a hugely important communications centre, connecting North Africa, the Middle East, and Asia to the whole of Europe thanks to terrestrial connections to Frankfurt, London, Amsterdam, and Paris (FLAP).

 With 14 subsea cables landing there, the city has transformed from a transit hub to a lively content hub where cloud and digital media content are created, stored, and distributed to 43 countries across EMEA and APAC.
-In addition, the rapidly growing local market for data centre services presents major revenue opportunities.
+In addition, the rapidly growing local market for data center services presents major revenue opportunities.

 With MRS1 attracting major content companies, cloud providers, and subsea cable providers, the facility quickly reached its capacity limits, both in terms of available space and energy resources.
 Our customers needed additional space and power, but there were no suitable sites next to the existing facility.

 “We knew the only way to maximise success in MRS2 was to give clients seamless access to all the subsea cables, Internet exchanges, and cloud interconnect services already available in MRS1,” says Hollands.
-“We also had to reassure subsea cable providers that any new connections at MRS2 would also be able to serve existing clients at MSR1.”
+“We also had to reassure subsea cable providers that any new connections at MRS2 would also be able to serve existing clients at MSR1.

-To provide seamless connectivity between the two data centres, Interxion decided to deploy a next-generation DCI solution from Ciena.
+To provide seamless connectivity between the two data centers, Interxion decided to deploy a next-generation DCI solution from Ciena.
 “When we evaluated all available DCI options, we found that the Ciena solution was able to deliver the fast, scalable connectivity we needed between MRS1 and MRS2,” says Mike.